DTasev/playground-mIYV9kJ5/markdowns/welcome.md

 The pattern is used in the project like this:

 - When a new state is entered, the necessary shared information is retrieved and stored in instance variables.
+The instance variables can be changed.
 - Trying to retrieve the information from the shared object a second time triggers an access error.
 - Not setting the shared information at the end of a state triggers an error in the next access.

-This enforces that if a state reads some of the shared information, it must also write back the updated information.
+As this design controls the ownership of an object, it is similar to C++11's `std::unique_ptr`.
+It also enforces that when a state reads some of the shared information, it must also write back the updated information.

-// TODO expand?
-This design controls the ownership of an object, it is similar to C++11's `std::unique_ptr`.

 ## When to use it?